rumca-js/Django-link-archive/README.md

 ## Goal

- - I want to 'store important links'
+ - Archive.
+I want to 'store important links'
- - Archive purposes
  - Data analysis - possible to verify link rot, etc.
  - Google sucks at providing results for various topics (dead internet)

+Development:

+ - KISS.
+Project should be of small footprint
+ - It should be small, easy to setup
+ - I did not focus on supporting multiple users, it is designed currently on small scale projects

 ## Inspirations